LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 ### Amazon IAM Access Analyzer

-AM Access Analyzer helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, **shared with an external entity.** This lets you identify unintended access to your resources and data, which is a security risk.
+IAM Access Analyzer helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, **shared/used with an external entity.** This lets you identify unintended access to your resources and data, which is a security risk.

 For each instance of a resource shared outside of your account, IAM Access Analyzer generates a finding.